Q. Is there a fee to file a claim?

 A. No. Awards are discretionary.
 No one has an entitlement to an award from the Fund.

 Q. Is there a limit on the amount that may be recovered?

 A. Yes.
 The Fund has a $100,000 maximum award per claimant.
 Effective February 24, 2014, there will be a $1,000,000 aggregate cap per attorney.
-The Board may request the Supreme Court of Pennsylvania to permit payments of awards to exceed the $1,000,000 aggregate cap.
+The Board may request the Supreme Court of Pennsylvania to permit payments of awards relating to one attorney to exceed the $1,000,000 aggregate cap.
 The decision to seek such a waiver of the per attorney aggregate cap is within the Board's discretion.
 The decision to grant such a request lies solely with the Supreme Court of Pennsylvania.
 [Pa.R.D.E.
 514(b)] [Regulation 3.7]

 A. Notice of the approval of the award will be provided to both the claimant and the attorney.
 The attorney may request a reconsideration and will have 30 days to do so.
 The claimant will be required to execute and return a Subrogation Agreement before an award will be paid.
 If the attorney does not request a reconsideration and the Subrogation Agreement is returned within the 30 days, the award will be paid at the beginning of the month following the receipt of the Subrogation Agreement, provided the 30 days has expired for the reconsideration request.

 Q. What is the process for a request for reconsideration?